jeromkiller/HideAndSeekTracker/README.md

-# HideAndSeekTracker
+# Event Tools - Racing & Hide and Seek
-A player tracker for the hide and seek (GieliGuessr) events hosted in the official Old-School Runescape discord server.
+A player tracker racing events such as hide and seek (GieliGuessr) events hosted in the official Old-School Runescape discord server.

 ![the race is on](images/Race.png)

 ## What's new!
+  - Added 3 new score types.
-  - Added Customizable Point system
+  - Added round data importing and exporting.
-  - Games can now have multiple rounds
-  - Improved the result export format.
-  - Changed the old export option to a developer option.
+  - UI improvements for the score setup panel.
+  - A setting for disabling the overlay without disabling tracking.

 ## Features
   - Automatic placement tracking of participants.
   - Timing Leniency for shared placements.
   - Customizable score system.
   - Capture Area import and export function for easy sharing between hosts.
+  - Round data import and export function for collating data from other hosts.
   - Easy copying of results to clipboard.
-  - Easy [attendance counting](#attendance-counting) for other events

 ## Setting up a game
+Before you can run your event you'll have to set up your capture areas, decide how your players will receive points and enter the names of the participants of the race.

+The article below will guide you through the steps of setting up your game.

 ### Creating Capture Areas
-To track whoever reaches you first we'll first need to create a 'Capture Area' These can be created from the 'Area' tab in the hide and seek side panel.
+To track whoever reaches you first we'll first need to create a 'Capture Area'.
+Which will serve as your finish line.
+These can be created from the 'Area' tab in the side panel.
 This will give you a new area creation panel to define an area around your character.
 Resize the area to your liking and click the 'Tick' button to place the capture area in the world.
 Now its ready to track players entering the area.
 ##### Note: do not make the capture areas smaller than two tiles in width or height, these can be skipped over when a player runs across it